 Be careful with how many plants you have in your house.
 As mentioned before, houseplants do come with a lot of moisture and therefore, are easily able to damage your precious hardwood flooring.
 Whatever you do, there’s no need to have a forest or an amazon within your house.
 Yes, plants are good but take it easy.
-With that being said, it’s not always the plant itself, which is a threat to your flooring.
+With that being said, it’s not necessarily the plant itself, which is a threat to your flooring.
 It can also be the pot, which also contains moisture.

 Considering Protective Barriers

 The two things plants require the most are sunlight and moisture.
 So if you’re going to have a plant on your hardwood floor, make sure the pot the plant is in has air holes in it.
 Water needs to be drained by the plant.
-If you can find a way to ensure that the water from the plant will go into a specific place, it’s definitely worth taking the time to find a proper solution.
+If you can find a way to ensure that the water from the plant goes into a specific place, it’s definitely worth taking the time to find a proper solution.
 You don’t want to damage your hardwood, do you?

 Heat And Plants

 One more thing to watch out for is condensation.
 Same thing as moisture, condensation can really damage your floors.
 If you’re experiencing a cold summer night, be careful in turning your heat on.
-Due to the moisture of the plant and the heat emitted in the air, this could create condensation in your house and have an effect on your floor.
+Due to the moisture of the plant and the heat emitted in the air, this could cause condensation in your house and have an effect on your floor.
 If that’s the case, take the relevant plants off of the floor immediately.

 This is common throughout the winter and the summer.
 In the wintertime, most Canadian’s have the heat on and lately, we’ve been experiencing some intense summers.
-If you have any questions, please feel free to visit Milton Hardwood Floors in Milton, Ontario, at 53 Steeles Avenue East.
+If you have questions, please feel free to visit Milton Hardwood Floors in Milton, Ontario, at 53 Steeles Avenue East.
 Don’t worry if you can’t visit us!
-You can always call us at 1-(833)-824-9655.
+You can call us at 1-(833)-824-9655.